 4. Pros of Using the Cash Basis for Your Tax Return

-- You’ll only pay tax on income you’ve actually been paid for.
-So if you have a slow-paying client, you’ll only pay tax on those earnings once they pay you.
++ You’ll only pay tax on income that you’ve been paid so if you have a slow-paying client you won’t pay HMRC until you get paid.

-- You avoid the hassle of dealing with capital allowances (except for cars), claiming tax relief on all your expenses in the year you pay for them.
++ You avoid dealing with capital allowances (except for cars), meaning you get full tax relief for any major expenses in the tax year you pay for them.